GreenYoshiX/IXTHYS/README.md

-# Gospel-Games
+# IXTHYS
 "Commit your works to Yahweh And your plans will be established. -Proverbs 16:3"

-Gospel-Games is a project intended for web, mobile applications, game console and physical arcade use.
+IXTHYS is a project intended for web, mobile applications, game console and physical arcade use.
 It will be deployed as a 2D Adventure/RPG set in various historic locations and times.

 # Build / Dependencies
 * Software - TBD - Current considerations include Python/Pygame and Godot Engine.